theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 **Start with strong technical leadership.** Hire this talent first.
 By "technical leadership” I don't mean "managers."
 I mean player/coach talent who _do the work while building out a team_ , then move to full time leadership.

 When picking your technical leads, it's best to **prioritize communication skill and curiosity over technical ability**.
-You want a leader who is technically sound, but more importantly, you want a leader who asks good questions, exposes shortcomings, and _knows when they are in unfamiliar territory_.
+You want a technically sound leader, but more importantly, you want a leader who asks good questions, exposes shortcomings, and _knows when they are in unfamiliar territory_.
 This type of person is also someone who can communicate with you and about your business with ease.
 Someone who can talk tech and also business is rare, so when you find it the cost may be high but it will be worth it.

 If you nail your tech lead(s), you'll have a person who can ask the right questions to get projects started, who knows how to staff them with the right balance of people, and who will also contribute.
-To vet this person, leverage your personal network of technical people to help.
+To vet this person, leverage your network of technical people to help.
 Depending on your plans, you may want to hire a few of these people.

 After you hire your technical leaders, you want to make sure you **have a good balance between leaders and individual contributors**.
 Trust that your tech leads will lead this hiring effort and let them know how much you want to be involved.
 Don't just hire all senior engineers, or you'll have a situation where you have stalemates on technical decisions all the time as Senior Engineers tend to have strong opinions.